Seven Ways to Become a Better Risk Professional

 As an example, we have laid out some suggestions for four relevant categories:

-• Investigative Journalists: If you want to know about shady business dealings before law enforcement acts, investigative journalism is your friend.
-Two bigger projects to recommend are the International Consortium of Investigative Journalists- ICIJ known for the famous Panama Papers, as well as the Organized Crime and Corruption Reporting Project –OCCRP, but there are many more out there.
+- Investigative Journalists: If you want to know about shady business dealings before law enforcement acts, investigative journalism is your friend.
+Two bigger projects to recommend are the International Consortium of Investigative Journalists- ICIJ known for the famous Panama Papers, as well as the Organised Crime and Corruption Reporting Project –OCCRP, but there are many more out there.

 In the end, how to segment your news channels is totally up to you and highly depends on your own field of expertise.
 It should also be noted that your list of newsletter subscriptions should evolve over time: If the information provided isn’t relevant anymore, unsubscribe – and sign up to new sources of information you find when exploring.